hdsdi3g/linux-springboot-packager/man-make-springboot-deb.md

 % linux-springboot-packager

 # NAME
-make-springboot-deb - make a deb package from a Spring Boot application as a system service
+make-springboot-deb - make a deb package from a Spring Boot application as a system service, or a CLI application.

 # SYNOPSIS
 make-springboot-deb *&lt;PROJECT&gt;* *[&lt;TARGET&gt;]*

 # DESCRIPTION
-With the help of Maven, this app will compile the application jar, create man page, create and prepare SystemD service file with adduser scripts, prepare an configuration file sample, in an autonomous deb file.
+With the help of Maven, this app will compile the application jar, create man page, create and prepare SystemD service file with adduser scripts (not for CLI), prepare an configuration file sample (not for CLI), deploy a bash runner (only for CLI), in an autonomous DEB file.

 It don't manage a deb repository either a signature.